Trump's talk of tax on Mexico exports causing concern in Asia

 "The world is a community of shared destiny.
 It's far preferable for countries to trade goods and services and bond through investment partnerships than to trade barbs and build barriers.
 Should differences arise, it behooves us all to discuss them with respect and a keen sense of equality," he said.

+It's unclear how much of Trump's campaign rhetoric will become reality, said Kent Calder, director of Asia Programs at Johns Hopkins School of Advanced International Studies.

+"But the general symbolism that America is growing protectionist I think deeply concerns almost all Asian countries because they are pre-eminent exporters, and many of them heavily dependent on exports and so that has major implications for them, even if this is specifically aimed first of all at Mexico," he said.

-Japan's chief government spokesman refused comment on the spat, but said Tokyo would watch for any impact on Japanese companies.
+Japan's chief government spokesman refused comment on tensions over the border wall, but said Tokyo was watching for any impact on Japanese companies.

-A steep tariff on exports from Mexico to the U.S. could have a chilling effect on manufacturers like Toyota Motor Corp., which like nearly all other automakers builds small cars in Mexico to take advantage of its lower wages.
+A steep tariff on exports from Mexico to the U.S. would pinch manufacturers like Toyota Motor Corp., which like nearly all other automakers builds small cars in Mexico to take advantage of its lower wages.

-Along with other Japanese automakers, Toyota employs thousands of people at factories in the U.S. It also is planning to build a plant in Mexico to make the popular Corolla subcompact.
+Toyota employs thousands of people at factories in the U.S, but it also is planning to build a plant in Mexico to make the popular Corolla subcompact.

-Opposition parties in Japan have lambasted Prime Minister Shinzo Abe over Trump's decision to pull out of a Pacific Rim trade initiative, the Trans-Pacific Partnership, that former President Barack Obama had made the centerpiece of efforts to strengthen U.S. economic ties in the region.

-Abe said Friday he believed Japan could work with the U.S. on a bilateral trade deal, the type of arrangement Trump says he prefers, while also pursuing wider trade arrangements like the TPP.
+About 70 per cent of the vehicles Japanese car makers sell in the U.S. are made in the U.S., but a tax on cars exported from Japan - 1.8 million last year - would "clearly be a major headwind," Capital Economics' economists Marcel Thieliant and Mark Williams said in a report issued Friday.

+Trump also has threatened to impose steep tariffs on imports from China, which ran a $319 billion surplus with the U.S. in January-November 2016, compared with Japan's $62.4 billion surplus and Mexico's $60 billion, according to U.S. figures.

 -----